 In making its ruling, the Appeals Court noted that the plaintiffs had presented testimony that the boy had several times previously become sick from consuming trace amounts of gluten from restaurant food.
 The boy’s pediatric gastroenterologist from Johns Hopkins University testified that J.D. was exquisitely sensitive to gluten, and had suffered a host of symptoms to gluten, from stomach pain to bowel impaction, elevated liver enzymes and even loss of consciousness on one occasion.

 One judge on the three-person panel dissented, however, calling it “a terrible rule” and one that would force Fourth Circuit District restaurants to allow in outside food “in who knows what conditions.”
 He also said the boy’s accommodation wasn’t necessary given the offer of a gluten-free meal.

-Joseph Straw, a spokesperson for Colonial Williamsburg, told Allergic Living the foundation was disappointed by the decision and is considering its options.
+Joseph Straw, a spokesperson for Colonial Williamsburg, told Allergic Living the foundation was disappointed by the decision in the Williamsburg appeal and is considering its options.
 “We have a long and successful track record of preparing gluten-free meals for our guests and believe doing so is a reasonable accommodation, as noted by the dissenting judge,” he said.

 In the majority ruling, the Appeals Court cited a section of the Americans with Disabilities Act (ADA) that says “no individual shall be discriminated against on the basis of disability in the full and equal enjoyment of the goods, services, facilities, privileges, advantages or accommodations of any place of public accommodation.”
 This is a stance with implications well beyond J.D.’s case.